Barcelona skyline

 Buy a 10-trip card each to save 40% on metro fares vs. single tickets.
 Transfers are included within 75 minutes.

-PayaGo AI builds a complete itinerary with live flight prices, hotels, and activities — free for travellers.
+PayaGo AI builds a ready-to-review itinerary with flight options, hotels, and activities.
+Join the early-access waitlist.

 More destinations